bvergara87/blueprint-takehome/README.md

 In this project, I chose to leverage Next.js and Vercel for their excellent developer experience and ability to showcase my skills effectively.
 This decision allowed me to create a (somewhat) clean, efficient codebase that's easily comprehensible to other developers.

 However, I'm aware of the trade-offs involved in selecting a serverless framework.
-While Vercel claims to offer scalability, there are potential limitations compared to more traditional setups like Nest.js or Express backends, particularly in terms of feature-set (WebSockets, background workers, etc.), modularity and scalability at enterprise levels.
+There are potential limitations compared to more traditional setups like Nest.js or Express backends, particularly in terms of feature-set (WebSockets, background workers, etc.), modularity and scalability at enterprise levels.

-For this demonstration, I prioritized rapid development and simplicity.
 As the project wasn't intended for large-scale deployment, I concentrated on implementing core functionalities and creating an intuitive UI.
 This approach meant omitting several features that would be crucial in a real-world scenario, such as:

 1. User Authentication
 2. Patient Portal for History